kentdaitken/Open-Government/Why Open Matters.md

 2. Releasing Social and Commercial Value
 3. Participation and Engagement

 Social and commercial value is straightforward enough.
 Govlab recently did a census of 500 US businesses largely powered by government data.
-McKinsey estimates the possibility for $3B in additional value through open data.
-And Deloitte pegged the value of the [economy for social solutions](http://www.deloitte.com/view/en_CA/ca/insights/insights-and-issues/solutioneconomy/index.htm) at $50B in Canada, alone.
+McKinsey estimates the possibility for $3 trillion in additional value through open data.
+And Deloitte pegged the value of the [economy for social solutions](http://www.deloitte.com/view/en_CA/ca/insights/insights-and-issues/solutioneconomy/index.htm) at $50 billion in Canada, alone.
 To bring that down to a tangible example, the easy one is bus tracker apps: using open GPS data for public transit to give people a more reliable system with which to organize their commutes.

 Less waste, more productivity, less stress, better lives.